spiral/docs/http/request.md

 # Http Request
-Spiral Framework implements PSR-7 to handle incoming requests and generate output responses.
+The Spiral Framework implements PSR-7 to handle incoming requests and generate output responses.

-You can access input request at any moment using dynamic binding `request` in application container or requesting dependency injection with `ServerRequestInteface`.
+You can access input requests at any time using the dynamic binding `request` in the application container or requesting dependency injection with `ServerRequestInteface`.

 ## Get incoming request
-Let's review few examplex of receiving input request instance inside controller.
+Let's review a few examples of receiving an input request instance inside a controller.

-> Attention, request can be requested or injected only inside http request scope, following code will fail in console commands or controllers executed outside HttpDispatcher flow.
+> Warning, requests can only be requested or injected inside an http request scope.
+The following code will fail in console commands or if the controllers are executed outside HttpDispatcher flow.

 Using dynamic binding.